mcflugen/nsf_supporting_docs/docs/Hutton_Budget_Justification.md

 He has proven experience in multi-language codes, sediment transport and geophysical model development, and model coupling.
 Duties will include overseeing and coordinating the model development necessary to componentize the identified models so that they conform to the CSDMS model-coupling protocols and to bring them into the landlab programming framework.
 He will additionally, translate *rift2d* (Fortran) into Python using the *landlab* modeling tools.

+*Because Hutton has multiple proposals currently funded  with NSF, if his appointment should exceed fully funded he will redistribute some of these tasks to other assigned personnel.*

+*Hutton is a non-tenure track faculty and is funded on soft money.
+Due to nature of the work assigned to the PI, we are requesting salary commensurate with the level of effort required, and in excess of NSF’s normal allowance of two months per investigator designated as senior personnel across all funded NSF projects.*

-## Accounting Technician and System Administration
+### Accounting Technician and System Administration

 *System Administration: .0348 months/y in years 1, 2, and 3*
 *Accounting Specialist: .115 months/y in years 1, 2, and 3*